Paula Mena Barreto

 Crimes against honor are of private interest in Brazil, so only the victims are entitled to file a criminal complaint to have the facts prosecutes in Court.
 Corporations may file criminal complaints for defamation because they have a reputation which is considered material honor for criminal purposes.
 The victim of a crime against the honor has 6 months to file a criminal complaint as of the date he/she becomes aware of the author of the offense.

 An offensive allegation is enough to constitute defamation, regardless of whether it is true.
 The truth defense is only accepted in Brazil when the victim of the defamation is a public servant, and the offensive allegations are related to his/her public duties.
-Unfavorable opinions of literary, artistic, or scientific criticism do not constitute defamation as a general rule, unless there is unequivocal intention to insult or defame.
+Unfavourable opinions of literary, artistic, or scientific criticism do not constitute defamation as a general rule, unless there is unequivocal intention to insult or defame.
 The defendant may retract the offense before the verdict is delivered.
 In such case, the penalty will not apply.

-From a civil standpoint, it is possible to demand that the threat or the injury to the right of the personality must cease , and claim losses and damages, without prejudice to other sanctions provided for by law.
-A statement that is offensive to one’s personality rights (such as the right to privacy, to image, or to honor) may entitle the offended person to claim damages or injunctive relief.
-As a general rule, an offence could give basis to claim moral damages and also material damages in case of evidence of such material damages.
+A statement that infringes an individual’s personality rights—such as the rights to privacy, image, or honor/reputation – may entitle the offended person to claim damages and/or injunctive reliefs to cease it.
+As a general rule, an offence could give basis to claim moral damages and also material damages.

-From a data protection perspective, Brazil has recently enacted its first data protection law through Federal Law no. 13,709/2018 (Brazilian General Data Protection Law or “LGPD”), published on August 15, 2018, mainly inspired by the provisions of the General Protection Regulation – GDPR, which is applicable as of May 25th, 2018 in all member states to harmonize data privacy laws across Europe.
+From a data protection perspective, Brazil has enacted its first data protection law through Federal Law no. 13,709/2018 (Brazilian General Data Protection Law or “LGPD”), published on August 15, 2018, mainly inspired by the provisions of the General Protection Regulation – GDPR, which is applicable as of May 25th, 2018 in all member states to harmonize data privacy laws across Europe.

 The LGPD applies to any processing operation with personal data carried out by a natural person or a legal entity of public or private law, irrespective of the means, the country in which its headquarter is located or the country where the data are located, provided that: (i) the processing operation is carried out in the national territory; (ii) the purpose of the processing activity is to offer or provide goods or services or the processing of data of individuals located in the national territory; or (iii) the personal data being processed were collected in the national territory.